The role of water in your skin

 For skins which are seriously dry or dehydrated and seem to be letting moisture out due to a lack of oil, you could help it to up its defences by using a facial oil such as our Essential Hydration Concentrate over your preferred moisturiser.
 This will mimic what oil in your acid mantle does and help to form an occlusion which will help to lock that moisture in.

 Of course, the advice is this article is quite general and there are many scenarios we have not covered here.
-To receive personalised advice on how to get the water and oil in your skin back in balance, complete a consultation card or request a live online skin consultation.
+To receive personalised advice on how to get the water and oil in your skin back in balance, request a live online skin consultation.
 We love nothing more than helping our customers to achieve happy, healthy and balanced skin!